 - A1.
 Concepts and frameworks used in Official Statistics. - A2.
-The collection and compilation of data sources used in Official Statistics and how they may be handled in a computational environment. - A3.
-The statistical theory underpinning a wide variety of research design and data collection methods. ‡ - A4.
-The statistical modelling used in Official Statistics ‡. - A5.
-Data science methods with potential for wide application in official statistics. - A6.
-A range of statistical and data analytical software. - A7.
-The role of inference in the scientific approach and the impact of measurement, collection and analysis strategies on the validity and generalisability of research outputs ‡.
+The data collection techniques used in Official Statistics ‡. - (‡ This general skill is not developed fully for PGCert students.) - A3.
+The statistical theory underpinning a wide variety of research design and data collection methods. - A4.
+The statistical modelling techniques used in Official Statistics ‡. - (‡ This general skill is not developed fully for PGCert students.) - A5.
+Demographic methods used in Official Statistics ‡. - ‡ This general skill is not developed fully for PGCert students. - A6.
+Some statistical analysis packages. - A7.
+The principles of research design and strategy and the choice of research method. - A8.
+The role of inference in the scientific approach and the impact of measurement, collection and analysis strategies on the validity and generalisability of research outputs ‡. - ‡ This general skill is not developed fully for PGCert students. - A9.

-A8.
 An individual research topic†.